pr4aveen/tp/docs/DeveloperGuide.md

 Users can add reminders to be notified on particular projects or tasks at the date and time specified.

 Reminders are stored in a project or task.
-The runs and shows the name of the project or task in the reminder panel of the sidebar at the date and time while the application is opened.
+The reminder run and shows the name of the project or task in the reminder panel of the sidebar at the date and time while the application is opened.
 Reminders are removed after a reminder is runned at the specified date and time.

 If application is not open at the date and time of the reminder or if there are multiple reminders scheduled at the same date and time, the reminder will be marked as missed.
-The `updateExpiredReminders` method in `ProjectBook` helps to update the missed reminders before rescheduling all the reminders.
+Details on how the reminder will be marked as missed is in the [Scheduling of Reminders](#scheduling-of-reminders) section.

 #### Organisation of Reminder Related Classes